Differentially Private and Communication-Efficient Distributed Nonconvex Optimization Algorithms: Distributed Primal-Dual Algorithm with Compressed Communication

-We use the same notation in~Theorem~\ref{theo:privacy} and provide the following theorem. \begin{theorem} Suppose Assumption~\ref{as:distance} holds, given a finite number of iterations $K$, PDDC preserves the $\epsilon_{i_0}$-differential privacy for any agent $i_0$'s cost function if the parameters satisfy
+Similarly, we use the same notation in~Theorem~\ref{theo:privacy} and provide the following theorem. \begin{theorem} Suppose Assumption~\ref{as:distance} holds, given a finite number of iterations $K$, PPDC preserves the $\epsilon_{i_0}$-differential privacy for any agent $i_0$'s cost function if the parameters satisfy